 This brief one-movement work originally for string orchestra, and arranged for chamber ensemble by Jannina Norpoth, is a play on imagery of rapidly changing musical colors.
 Exploding gestures are juxtaposed with gentle fleeting melodies in an attempt to create a multidimensional soundscape.
 A common definition of a starburst: “the rapid formation of large numbers of new stars in a galaxy at a rate high enough to alter the structure of the galaxy significantly” lends itself almost literally to the nature of the performing ensemble who premiered the work, The Sphinx Virtuosi, and I wrote the piece with their dynamic in mind.

 Instrumentation: 2 flutes, 2 clarinets, piano, 2 violins, viola, violoncello

 Optional parts: harp, contrabass (included with set)

 This is not the string orchestra version.
-See this page for the score to Starburst for string orchestra.

 Video streaming or other synchronization rights must be obtained separately.
 If you are interested in obtaining these rights to this work, please include a note with your order and include further information about the nature of your request.